What happens if you die without a will?

 Why You Need a Will in Utah

-A will is more than just a legal document—it’s a powerful tool to protect your legacy and ensure your loved ones are taken care of according to your wishes.
-Without a will, Utah’s intestate succession statutes determine how to distribute your assets, which may not align with your intentions.
+A will does more than distribute your assets—it protects your legacy and ensures your loved ones are cared for according to your wishes.
+Without a will, Utah’s intestate succession laws decide how to distribute your assets, and this may not match your intentions.

 Avoid Intestate Succession

-When someone dies without a will, they are considered to have died “intestate.”
-In Utah, intestate succession laws dictate how to distribute your assets, prioritizing close family members.
-However, this process can be complex and might not reflect your personal desires.
+When someone dies without a will, they die “intestate.”
+In Utah, intestate succession laws determine how assets are divided, usually prioritizing close family members.
+But this process can be complex and may not reflect your personal wishes.

-• Spouse Only: If you leave behind a surviving spouse but no children, your spouse inherits all of your assets.
+• Spouse Only: If you leave a spouse but no children, your spouse inherits everything.

-• Spouse and Children: If you have both a surviving spouse and children — and if your spouse is also the parent of all of your children, then your spouse inherits all of your assets.
-However, if you have children from someone other than your current spouse, your assets are divided between your spouse and your children.
-The exact division is determined by statute.
+• Spouse and Children: If your spouse is the parent of all your children, they inherit everything.
+If you have children from a previous relationship, your assets are divided between your spouse and children, according to the law.

-• Siblings: Without immediate family, your siblings inherit your estate.
-If a sibling has predeceased you, their share passes to their children.
+• Siblings: If your parents are deceased, your siblings inherit.
+If a sibling has passed, their share goes to their children.

 Consequences of Dying Without a Will

-• Higher Costs: Appointing an administrator to handle your estate results in additional legal fees and administrative costs.
+• Higher Costs: Appointing an administrator adds legal fees and costs.

-• Unintended Beneficiaries: Intestate succession laws may not reflect your personal wishes, leading to assets being distributed to relatives you did not intend to benefit.
+• Unintended Beneficiaries: Laws may direct your assets to people you didn’t intend to benefit.

-• Guardianship Issues: If you have minor children and no will, the court decides who becomes their guardian, which might not align with your preferences.
+• Guardianship Issues: If you have minor children, the court decides their guardianship, which may not align with your wishes.

 How Stone River Law Can Help